-Products should be made only from one or more of the following materials if they are to be considered as Classes A without testing.
-Products made by gluing one or more of the following materials together will be considered Classes A without testing provided that the glue does not exceed 0,1 % by weight or volume (whichever is the lower).
+Products should be made only of one or more of the following materials if they are to be considered as Class A1 and Class A1 ${FL}$ without testing.
+Products made by gluing one or more of the following materials together will be considered Class A1 and Class A1 ${FL}$ without testing provided that the glue does not exceed 0.1% by weight or volume (whichever is the more onerous).